 - Build an ever-expanding bi-national Israeli-Palestinian activist community.

-- Nine Bi-National Activist Groups.
-CfP has established a network of nine bi-national, regional activist groups.
+- Bi-National Activist Groups.
+CfP has established a network of bi-national, regional activist groups.
 An Israeli city paired with a Palestinian city in the West Bank.
 CfP brings residents from these cities together to work cooperatively on local issues.
 Through these groups, CfP also conducts tours in the West Bank, rebuilds demolished homes, schools and playgrounds, and uses creative theatrical expression and storytelling a as means of generating understanding and compassion for each other.

 - Bi-national women’s group, focuses on empowering women to stand up and make a difference together in their communities.
 They cooperate with other women’s groups promoting peace, and bring the messages of transformation, non-violent action and cooperation to their societies.